yjaphzs/jpb-portfolio/README.md

 # JPB - Portfolio (2019)

-This is my personal portfolio website created back in **2019** using **Laravel 7**.
-It was one of my first projects to showcase my skills, experiences, and projects online.
+This personal portfolio website was one of my first major projects, built with Laravel 7 back in 2019.

 > ⚠️ This project is no longer maintained and serves as an archive of my early work.